GDP in Angola

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices in the province of Luanda, Angola rose 2.59% in February from the previous month, above January’s 2.29% rise.
+Consumer prices in the province of Luanda, Angola rose 2.00% in April from the previous month, down from March’s 2.24%.

-At its 30 January monetary policy meeting, the National Bank of Angola (Banco Nacional de Angola, BNA) decided to keep the Basic Interest Rate on hold again at the record high of 16.00%.
+At its 28 April monetary policy meeting, the National Bank of Angola (Banco Nacional de Angola, BNA) decided to keep the Basic Interest Rate on hold again at a record high of 16.00%.